SRT File Viewer

 Statistics

-View subtitle count, total duration, character count, and word statistics
+View subtitle count, total duration, character count, and reading speed analysis

 Privacy First